Appealing your valuation or completion notice

 Appealing your valuation

-If you are not happy with the VOA’s decision you may be able to appeal to the Valuation Tribunal Service (VT).
+If you have challenged your valuation and you are not satisfied with the outcome, you may appeal to the Valuation Tribunal for England and Wales.

 While your appeal is being considered you must still pay rates.